 Pre-registration Nursing programme

-We have introduced opportunities for our colleagues in care to undertake the Pre-Registration Nursing degree with the Open University (OU) and in recent weeks our first three participants have started the programme following their successful application.
+In 2019, we introduced opportunities for our colleagues in care to undertake the Pre-Registration Nursing degree with the Open University (OU).

 Our colleagues will continue to work with us as well as enhancing their skills and knowledge on placement with the NHS and through part-time home study with the OU.
 The programme is designed to develop effective evidence-based practice and usually takes about four years to complete.
 The course is a balance of practical and theoretical learning and can fitted around other commitments.